Published in April 2017 by The Connecticut Botanical Society P.O. Box 9004, New Haven, CT 06532 ~Established 1903 ~

 High woodpecker activity is a tell-tale sign of EAB infestation, and is somewhat helpful for slowing EAB spread.
 Look for long vertical streaks of exposed, sheared off, light tan bark, as shown below.
 Woodpeckers and nuthatches can consume up to 85 percent of the EAB beetles in one tree, per a University of Chicago study – and their populations are growing in regions hit heavily by EAB.
 Helpful, but not enough.

-If handled properly, use of EAB-infested ash trees for firewood, lumber, or woodworking seems – initially- like a thrifty alternative to huge piles of ash wood chip mulch.
+If handled properly, use of EAB-infested ash trees for firewood, lumber, or woodworking can be a thrifty alternative to huge piles of ash wood chip mulch.
 Wood of infested trees is still valuable for firewood or as lumber, after debarking, since beetle galleries are in the inner bark.
 The town of North Haven recouped $1500 recently, by selling ash lumber from infected street trees.

 EAB beetles (and other wood insects) can be killed either by debarking and chipping the bark, or by baking wood sections in a kiln.
 Wood with bark should only be transported and processed during the dormant season, October through March, although transport in any season is risky.
 Chunks of wood, bark, and debris on the truck bed, can shed EAB pre-pupae.
 Or EAB beetles can emerge while the wood is waiting for kiln treatment in a pile at a facility.
 Unfortunately, most tree removal companies do not debark on site, and very few Connecticut kilns are government-certified.
 The USDA requires a very high internal wood temperature of at least 60 degrees C (140 degrees F) for at least an hour.